-The discount rate used to measure the total pension liability was 7.0%.
+The discount rate used to measure the total pension liability as of April 1, 2016 and 2015 was 7.0%.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially.
 Based upon these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-(e) Sensitivity of the Proportionate Share of the Net Pension Liability to the Discount Rate pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage point lower (6.0%) or 1-percentage-point higher (8.0%) than the current rate (dollars in thousands):
+(e) Sensitivity of the Proportionate Share of the Net Pension Liability to the Discount Rate

+The following presents the Authority's proportionate share of the net pension liability at May 31, 2017 calculated using the discount rate assumption of 7.0%, as well as what the Authority's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is one-percentage point lower (6.0%) or one-percentage-point higher (8.0%) than the current rate (dollars in thousands):